Techplane20/PotionSwords/README.md

 # How can I help?
 The only thing I really need right now is a logo.
 If you make one, get in touch with me!

-# Why are all your commit descriptions emojis?
+# Why are some your commit descriptions emojis?
-For the sake of clarity and brevity I use gitmoji in my commit descreptions.
+For the sake of clarity and brevity I sometimes use gitmoji in my commit descreptions.
 You can find a key to what they mean [here.](https://gitmoji.dev)

 # Future Goals/Plans for this mod
 I am planning to make a 1.17.x version of the mod, as well as a Curseforge and/or Modrinth page as soon as the mod is out of early access.